Corporate Video in 2018: The Definitive Guide

 Script & Storyboarding

 Get specific at what you mapped out.
-Your script is built off your map.
+Your script is built on your map.

 Let’s back up a second and take a look at some quick definitions.